Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Rules/Progression/Power Feat.md

 ### Twin Spell
 **Prerequisite** : Mind score 10
 _Once per Day_
 When you cast a spell targeting a single creature, you can target a second one within **6m** of it for free.

 ## Level 20

 _Work In Progress_

+### Astal and Estrée's Blessing (The Star Twins' Blessing)
+**Prerequisite** : Mind score 20, Already have the Twin Spell Feat _At will_
+When you cast a spell targeting a single creature, you can target a second one within **10m** of it for free.
+Always.
+Have fun.